-Improved knowledge related to the sun and technology advances have made sunscreen issues more complex.
-Which sunscreen product is most suitable depends on many factors such as how sensitive the skin is to burning and to cosmetics, how dry or oily the skin is, previous sun and skin cancer history and medical history.
+Improved knowledge related to the sun and technology advances has made sunscreen issues more complex.
+Which sunscreen product is most suitable depends on many factors such as how sensitive the skin is to burning and cosmetics, how dry or oily the skin is, previous sun and skin cancer history and medical history.

 Why use a sunscreen?

 Sunscreen is mainly used to protect the skin against ultraviolet radiation, which damages the skin.

 Sunlight generates warmth (infra-red) that we can feel, visible light (that our eyes can see in daylight) and ultraviolet light (UVL) which we cannot see or feel but which can penetrate our skin.

 - The UVL that reaches the earth is grouped into shorter UVB and longer UVA wavelengths.

 - Our skin makes Vitamin D from small amounts of UVB, but larger amounts of UVB may cause sunburn and contribute to skin cancers.

 - UVA penetrates deeper and large, or prolonged exposure may also cause burning, premature skin ageing and skin cancers.

 - Both UVA and UVB suppress skin immune function.